-In November, renowned violinist Pekka Kuusisto joins the Seattle Symphony and conductor Alexander Shelley for the world premiere of Enrico Chapela’s Antiphaser.
+In November, renowned violinist Pekka Kuusisto joins the Seattle Symphony and conductor Andrew Litton for the world premiere of Enrico Chapela’s Antiphaser.

 Antiphaser studies the ever-shifting, ever-complementary relationship between the Earth and its moon: When one waxes, the other wanes; if one is new, the other is full; when the Earth casts a shadow over the moon, we witness a lunar eclipse while the moon experiences a solar eclipse.
 The work’s four movements represent different planetary phases, from the complementary perspectives of the Earth and Moon: I. The Earth—Full / The Moon—New; II.
 The Earth—Waning / The Moon—Waxing; III.
 The Earth—New / The Moon—Full; IV.
 The Earth—Solar Eclipse / The Moon—Lunar Eclipse.